Tucci-net/Tucci-net/README.md

 <img src="PacaAnim.gif" alt="Paca Plays the Guitar"  width="400" />

 # Me:
 Hi!
-I am Tanner Tucci, an emerging front end developer, exploring cyber security, technical design, tech communication, while also engaging in indie development and alternative music music.
+I am Tanner Tucci, an emerging front end developer, web design, tech communication, while also engaging in indie development and alternative music music.
 I am Proficient in programming and Adobe Creative Suite, I aspire to join a design studio to help close the gap of artistry and technology with an intricate tech prowess, and a drive for innovation in my career.

 # Tech Stack:
 <p>